sullivann7789/WeatherMan/README.md

 ## About WeatherMan
 ### WeatherMan, as the title suggests, is a Weather Web App which runs on OpenWeather API, DayJs, JQuery, Fetch API, and Foundation 6 CSS Framework using JavaScript, CSS, and HTML as it's core languages.

-*Not only that, but WeatherMan is also completely responsive with all device sizes.*

 WeatherMan can provide it's users with a complete, bug-free, simple and easy-to-use interactive and manipulatble interface.
 Users have the option to list any city they desire, and have a 6-day forecast display for each and every city of their choosing.
 Specifically, they are given the following information: